Table of contents

 Trailheads & Shuttle Info

 The Skyline Trail has two trailheads, Maligne Trailhead (south) at 1,690 meters elevation and Signal Trailhead (north) at 1300 meters elevation.
+The Jasper wildfire impacted the Signal Trailhead, so keep checking back in with Park Canada for updated information on road and trail conditions for the next hiking seasons.
 For easier logistics, we recommend beginning the trail at Maligne and ending at Signal.
 Most people complete the trail by using the Maligne Adventure’s Shuttle, which allows hikers to park their car at the Signal Trailhead and take a 45-minute bus shuttle to the Maligne Trailhead.
 At the time of this update, the cost was $42 per person and we felt it was well worth it for the convenience.

 Getting There